 - Diagnostic devices

 - Imaging and laboratory equipment

 - Patient monitoring systems

 - Infusion pumps and dispensing systems

 - Medication dispensing devices

 - Health and wellness personal products

 - Healthcare management

 - Dental equipment

 - Electron microscopes

 - Environmental equipment, process for scientific instruments

 - Blood glucose meters

 - Medical imaging and laboratory X-ray equipment

+- Portable oxygen concentrator

 SMTC achieved ISO-13485 certification at all sites worldwide.
 ISO-13485 is an internationally recognized quality management system and standard for the manufacture of medical devices.
 The ISO-13485 certification may open up new opportunities in the medical device industry for SMTC.
 The certification validates SMTC's expertise and capabilities that provide the safe design, manufacturing, testing, servicing and installation of products for the medical industry and builds on more than 25 years' experience working in partnership with OEMs.
-Our Fremont location is a registered FDA facility achieving this distinction for the first time in 2016 and is in compliance with federal Good Manufacturing Practice and the Quality System Regulations.
+Our Fremont, California and Chihuahua, Mexico locations are registered FDA facilities and are in compliance with federal Good Manufacturing Practice and the Quality System Regulations.